kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 It was unclear, whether the order from most important feature to the ones with a feature importance score of zero according to the `feature_importances_` method changes between executions, using the same parameters and data to train the `DecisionTreeRegressor` estimator.
-Changes in the subset of columns, that have a feature importance score larger zero led to inconsistencies and ultimately errors when the same code was executed repeatedly.
-This was observed while using the same `random_state` seed to ensure, that the output of functions generating and using pseudo random numbers stayed the same across different executions.
+Changes in the subset of columns that have a feature importance score larger zero led to inconsistencies and ultimately errors when the same code was executed repeatedly.
+This was observed while using the same `random_state` seed to ensure that the output of functions generating and using pseudo random numbers stayed the same across different executions.

-Another possibility is, that the feature importance scores change and ultimately reorder the ranking of the columns based on these scores in some cases.
+Another possibility is that the feature importance scores change and ultimately reorder the ranking of the columns based on these scores in some cases.
 These deviations might however be the result of changes in the model parameters by the user between executions, rather than returning differing values across multiple